uhuohuy/GazPNE/README.md

 ### Train a C-LSTM model

 We apply the C-LSTM model to classify the place entities, which combines the CNN and LSTM to achieve the best of both.
-The topology of the network is depicted as follows:
+The structure of the network is depicted as follows:
 <p align="center">
 <a href="url">
  <img src="figure/architecture.png" height="700" width="550" ></a>